regoclint/prac/Notes.md

 - Following
     - Active followers table is checked before precomputing the tweet into timelines -Sharding
-    Posts - Cannot be shard on user cuz for hot users it could create an unbalanced load.
+    Posts - Cannot be sharded on user cuz for hot users it could create an unbalanced load.
 Shard based on epoch time & sequence
     Timeline - Since its in memory and has limited posts per user, we can shard on userid and use CH News feeds have hot users unlike other design hence userids are not that good for CH Feed ranking